-- Phase 1 Central and southern parcels, alongside part of the neighbourhood centre at Site 7a.
-Northern part of Site 7b and the area of Site 7c to the south of Banters Lane and release of self / custom build plots and surrounding green infrastructure. - Phase 2 Residential parcel to the south west of Site 7a, south of Site 7b, part of Site 7c north of Banters Lane, Travelling Showpersons Site and the enhancements to the fields surrounding Moulsham Hall. - Phase 3 The remaining residential parcel to the west of Site 7a.
+- Phase 1 Central, southern, northern and eastern residential parcels including the self-build residential parcel and related green infrastructure in Site 7a, alongside the neighbourhood centre, primary school and enhancements to the fields surrounding Moulsham Hall.
+Residential parcels in the northern part of Site 7b and the area of Site 7c to the south of Banters Lane. - Phase 2 Remaining residential parcels at the south west of Site 7a.
+Remaining residential parcels at the south of Site 7b and part of Site 7c north of Banter's Lane and Travelling Showpersons Site